closeio/tasktiger/README.rst

   the initial task execution date when a worker is initialized, and to determine the next execution date when the task is about to get executed.

-  For most common scenarios, the ``periodic`` built-in function can be passed:
+  For most common scenarios, the below mentioned built-in functions can be passed:

   - ``periodic(seconds=0, minutes=0, hours=0, days=0, weeks=0, start_date=None,
     end_date=None)``